-Dr Christoph Schwitzer has been Chief Zoological Officer and Deputy Chief Executive of the Bristol Zoological Society (BZS) since August 2018, with Executive Board responsibility for BZS’s two animal collections at Bristol Zoo Gardens and the Wild Place Project, as well as its veterinary services, its Institute of Conservation Science and Learning (including the Learning, and Field Conservation and Science departments), its public programming, and for Wild Place Project’s general daily operations.
-Prior to this he was BZS’s Director of Conservation for four years (2014–2018) and Head of Research for eight years (2006–2014).
+Brian Zimmerman has been the Director of Conservation and Science of the Bristol Zoological Society (BZS) since July 2020, with Executive Board responsibility for BZS’s two animal collections at Bristol Zoo Gardens and the Wild Place Project, as well as its veterinary services, its Institute of Conservation Science and Learning (including the Learning, and Field Conservation and Science departments).

 Angela Mather - Director of Finance and Corporate Services

 Angela is a chartered accountant and has over 25 years’ experience of working in finance.
 She joined the Society in June 2018 and has responsibility for all aspects of finance, HR, payroll, legal matters and insurance.